 Reports data is not available in real-time.
 Usage data for requests that use a client ID is processed on a daily basis.
-Because report dates are based on Pacific Standard Time, you might see a delay of 1 or 2 days.
-Data for requests that use an API key requires additional processing and can take up to 3 days to appear in the reports.
+Because report dates are based on Pacific Standard Time, you might see a delay of up to a couple of days.
+Data for requests that use an API key requires additional processing, and can take up to four days to appear in the reports.

 - Why don't the number of map loads match access statistics on our web servers?

 Here are some reasons why the number of map loads on a page differs from the number of hits to that URL in your web server's logs: